qn-ng/microcalc/README.md

-# MicroCalc: A dead-simple, polyglot, microservice-oriented calculator
+# MicroCalc: A polyglot, microservice-oriented calculator

 [![Build Status](https://dev.azure.com/crazyfolyme/microcalc/_apis/build/status/Build.and.Push?branchName=master)](https://dev.azure.com/crazyfolyme/microcalc/_build/latest?definitionId=2)

+ℹ Looking for a microservice / service mesh sample app ?
+You might want to have a look at this.

 ## Services architecture